gcpjedi/google-k8s-workshop-v2/modules/06-persistence.md

     fast-data      Bound    pvc-eaac23d7-f47a-11e8-aef3-42010a840052   50Gi       RWO            ssd            5m
     ```

-1. The last step is to change the PVC reference from the database Pod and update the deployment.
+1. The last step is to change the PVC reference from the database Pod and update the Deployment.
 Please do this by yourself.

 ## Converting mysql Deployment to a Stateful Set

-When you are using Deployments to manage your Pods it is very easy to scale stateless applications, like our backend and frontend, but scaling stateful applications is more difficult.
+When you are using Deployments to manage your Pods it's very easy to scale stateless applications, like our backend and frontend, but scaling stateful applications is more difficult.
 If you want to scale a mysql database you have to start the first node in a bootstrap mode, then you have to wait until this node is ready and finally you have to start all other nodes and add them to the cluster.
 If you try to use a Deployment to scale your database, it will create 3 instances of the database Pod simultaneously and you will not be able to create a cluster.
 StatefulSet is the right object to do such kind of Deployment.
 Now let's use a StatefulSet to convert our mysql Pod to a 3-node galera mysql cluster.

 1. In the `sample-app` folder create a subfolder `mysql-galera`.